-%Result for the 58 industries that have disclosed their targets and performance.
+%Result for industries that have disclosed their targets and performance.
+(The total does not match as several industries revisited their target several times.)

-Pillar 1: Emission reductions from domestic business operations 1CN Action Plan Performance
+Pillar 1: Emission reductions from domestic business operations (1) CN Action Plan Performance

-- Total CO2 emissions from all sectors (industrial, energy conversion, commercial, transportation) decreased by 17.0% from fiscal 2013() to fiscal 2021. () Baseline year for Japan's 2030 target - Although emissions have increased by 5.7% from fiscal 2020, it should be noted that economic activity recovered from the impact of COVID-19 in fiscal 2021.
+- Total CO2 emissions from all sectors (industrial, energy conversion, commercial, transportation) decreased by 20.1% from fiscal 2013(\) to fiscal 2021. (\) Baseline year for Japan's 2030 target - Emissions have decreased by 3.5% from fiscal 2021, mainly caused by decreased economic activity in Hard-to-Abate due to surging energy and feedstock prices, prolonged supply and demand fluctuations due to the shortage of semiconductors as well as shrinking external demand.

-% The Preliminary Version reports CO2 emissions (after electric power distributions) from 58 industries out of the 62 participating industries.
+% The Preliminary Version reports CO2 emissions (after electric power distributions) from 60 industries out of the 63 participating industries.
 The most recent heat values and carbon emission coefficients available at the time of the survey have been used for calculating CO2 emissions.

-The scope of calculations differs between fiscal 2013 and after fiscal 2019 due to offshoring of businesses, etc.
+\The scope of calculations differs between fiscal 2013 and after fiscal 2019 due to offshoring of businesses, etc.